Explore the different types of Financial Aid:

 More information about UVM need-based assistance for Undergraduates

-The renewal of university need-based assistance (which can include grants and/or scholarships) is contingent upon the student maintaining satisfactory academic progress and continued adequate financial need.
+The renewal of university need-based aid (which can include grants and/or scholarships) is contingent upon the student maintaining satisfactory academic progress and continued financial need.
 By completing the FAFSA by the financial aid deadline you will automatically be considered for university need-based funds.

 Federal Direct Loans

 Federal Direct loans are offered to students to pay for education-related expenses, such as college tuition, room and board, or textbooks.
-Many of these loans are offered to students at a lower interest rate, such as the Federal Direct Subsidized and Unsubsidized loans.
+Many of these loans are offered to students at a lower interest rate (a fee for borrowing the money), such as the Federal Direct Subsidized and Unsubsidized loans.
 In general, students are not required to pay back these loans until the end of a grace period, which usually begins after they have completed their education.
 However, interest accrued may have to be repaid earlier.

 - Several loan financing options exists both for students and parents of dependent students.
 Learn about federal loans and interest rates.